PCOS

 What is PCOS?

 Polycystic ovary syndrome (PCOS) is a hormonal condition that causes infrequent or prolonged periods.
-While the exact cause of PCOS isn’t clear, the disorder can cause you to have abnormally heavy periods but fewer than nine periods a year.
-Women with PCOS also typically have an excess of male hormones called androgens.
+While the exact cause of PCOS isn’t clear, the disorder can lead to abnormally heavy periods but fewer than nine periods a year.
+Women with PCOS often have elevated levels of male hormones called androgens.

-Elevated levels of androgens can cause severe acne, male-pattern baldness, and excessive facial and body hair.
-Your ovaries may also become enlarged and function improperly.
-Left untreated, PCOS can lead to infertility, health complications during pregnancy, and chronic health issues such as diabetes.
+High androgen levels can cause severe acne, male-pattern baldness, and excessive facial and body hair.
+Additionally, your ovaries may become enlarged and function improperly.
+If left untreated, PCOS can lead to infertility, health complications during pregnancy, and chronic conditions such as diabetes.

 What causes PCOS?

-Though the exact cause of PCOS isn’t known, there are several contributing factors, including:
+Though the exact cause of PCOS isn’t known, several contributing factors include:

 - Heredity